gekkeabt/Macha-WebServer/README.md

 Simple Web-Server
 =================

+WARNING : I noticed that the server will slow down if you use big PHP scripts.
+I will look for a solution !

 A simple web-server which you can control easily and run from your USB-Device to host your website(s).

 To install it you just got to start the Web-Server.exe file, maybe allow to connect to the internet and minimize it to tray. ( The service will automaticly start )